ZerothAngel/PowerTool/README.md

 Bound commands may also include a special player "token," `%p` by default, which will be replaced by the name of the player you left-click or right-click on.

+As of 0.9.4, bound commands may also include special coordinate tokens: `%x`, `%y`, `%z`, and finally `%Y`.
+These are replaced with the X, Y, and Z coordinates of the currently targeted block (up to 100 blocks away!)
+Note that `%Y` (capital-Y) is special in that it is the Y-coordinate of the nearest air block directly *above* the targeted block.

 ## Commands ##

 There's only one command, `/powertool` which may also be abbreviated `/pt`: